robertjchristian/MRC/MRC42.md

 - B. Staking of MOR rewards into the future to increase proportionality.

 ### [MRC 40: Compute Providers](https://github.com/MorpheusAIs/MRC/blob/main/MRC40.md)
-- A. “MOR deposits” to qualify to earn MOR.
+- A. Existing MOR Staked to qualify to earn MOR.
 Stake 100 MOR  for 1 Year.
 Earn up to 100 MOR.
 - B. Staking of MOR rewards into the future to increase reputation ranking.

 ### [MRC 41: App / Smart Agent Builders](https://github.com/MorpheusAIs/MRC/blob/main/MRC41.md)
-- A. “MOR deposits” to qualify to earn MOR.
-Stake 100 MOR  for 1 Year.
-Earn up to 100 MOR.
+- A. Existing MOR Staked to qualify to earn MOR rewards.
-- B. Staking of MOR rewards into the future to increase reputation ranking.
+- B. Staking of MOR rewards into the future to increase proportionality.

 ### [Whtiepaper: Morpheus Users](https://github.com/MorpheusAIs/MRC/blob/main/MRC41.md)
 - A. “Inference Staking”.
 Stake MOR for access to Compute.